shivanidoshi26/Interactive-Lab-Hub/Lab 6/README.md

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1619828699/video_to_markdown/images/google-drive--16DYeWFtuxTt8BZH7ZiavFW49ectT8ye6-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://drive.google.com/file/d/16DYeWFtuxTt8BZH7ZiavFW49ectT8ye6/view?usp=sharing "")

-The system worked mostly quite flawlessly.
+The system worked mostly flawlessly.
 The only major issues we had were some misalignment between messages sent from the first pi and then from the second pi.
 We also had issues with messages being sent more than once, which is why we incorporated some time delays.
 Overall, we're very proud of our creation!

 **5. BONUS (Wendy didn't approve this so you should probably ignore it) get the whole class to run your code and make your distributed system BIGGER.**

 Maybe in future iterations of our DDR, we can incorporate a multiplayer mode which could involve more people.
 However, they would need the phenomenal setup that we built for our system to do so.
 In general, I believe that games that require lots of equipment won't work well when expanded to multiple users.

 It would also be fun to have stages or levels of difficulty incorporated.
 However, given the time constraint and the speed at which the communication was conducted it might be difficult to get to expert levels.
-It also may be a bit of hazard to have someone violently jumping around on a blanket, which could very easily slip resulting in some damage in both technical equipment and personal equipment (if you catch my drift).
+It also may be a bit of a hazard to have someone violently jumping around on a blanket, which could very easily slip resulting in some damage in both technical equipment and personal equipment (if you catch my drift).